Feenaz12/Java_Programs/README.md

 TestCustomException2 : create a custom class CheckNumber and in another class create a method that takes an integer as a parameter and throws an exception if the number is odd.

 GenericClassBox: create a generic class Box with a method to accept Box properties (like side or length and breadth) . create generic object to access the properties from the Box class.

+ArrayListUserExample2: create a class Product with product id ,name , price as details and create another class Customer class with custid,password and mobile number as details.